Hamodebu50/TeleSender/README.md

 Make sure to use the Delay function.
 Sending 100s of messages all at once will get you throttled, if not flagged by Telegram for abuse.
 A delay of 60 seconds sounds reasonable.

+The program automatically saves the API ID and API Hash to the directory its at, so you don't have to re-enter every time, and the code is one-time as well.

 Disclaimer: I'm not resposible for what you do with this program!

 This program is open-source, MIT licensed and everyone is free to fork, modify, change or build upon.
 All I ask is for credit :D.